AMDHome/dns_notify/README.md

 If you use the cron entry above make sure you change the path to the location where you cloned dns_notify to.

 Modify the Bash variable `CURRENT_DIR` (on line 21) to reflect the location of the cloned folder.
+If deploying for non UC Davis DNS records, change the Bash variable `DNS_SERVER` to your primary DNS server.

 ### Updating CheckList
 The CheckList file must follow the following rules